 We’ve talked about signs of good healing.
 So, what are signs that a wound is not healing the way it should?
 Here are some things to watch for:

-An infection can slow the pace of healing.
+An infected wound can slow the pace of healing.
 That’s because your body is putting all its effort into trying to keep your wound clean and getting rid of the bacteria, fungi or germs that are in the wound.

 If you think you have an infection, talk to a doctor right away, no matter how small your wound is.
 This will help reduce the chance of the infection spreading.
-The following are ways to tell if your wound may be infected:
+The following are signs of wound infection:

 - Swelling and redness